ibm-cloud-docs/account/iam-service-roles.md

 Review the available platform and service roles and the actions mapped to each to help you assign access.
 If you're using the CLI or API to assign access, use `power-iaas.volume` for the service name.

 No supported roles.
+## power-iaas.vpmem-volume
+{: #power-iaas.vpmem-volume-roles}

+Review the available platform and service roles and the actions mapped to each to help you assign access.
+If you're using the CLI or API to assign access, use `power-iaas.vpmem-volume` for the service name.

+No supported roles.
 ## Workspace for Power Systems Virtual Server
 {: #power-iaas.workspace-roles}